Our Vision

 Durango City Council

-Jessika Buell is an entrepreneur, coach, trainer, and currently serves as Mayor of Durango.
+Jessika Loyer is an entrepreneur, coach, trainer, and currently serves as Mayor of Durango.

 With over 22 years of experience living and working in Durango, Jessika started her professional career as an English and Math teacher in the Durango Schools.
 She later transitioned into marketing, business development, and project executive roles for one of the largest construction firms in the country.
 In 2016, Jessika established her first business in Durango, Lucky Services, which has grown to employ over 50 individuals and operates in multiple locations across different states.
 Lucky Services provides services that are utilized by both locals and visitors in the community.
 Recognizing the need for digital marketing services for small businesses, Jessika founded Marketing Concepts Squared (MC2) in 2018.
 Through MC2, she collaborates with and supports numerous exceptional businesses in the region by managing their social media presence.
 In 2019, Jessika had the opportunity to become a co-owner of The Vault, a gym she has cherished for years.
 As a co-owner, she not only participates in training and working out but also finds inspiration from the remarkable individuals within the community.